Cultivated Meat and Vegetable proteins

 Cellular farming is a new technology that allows the production of meat, milk, eggs, bone, skin and many other organic materials directly in the laboratory, starting from a few cells that multiply almost infinitely.

 The cells are removed by a completely painless biopsy, even a falling feather is sufficient to produce poultry meat.

 The first cultivated beef burger in 2013 cost €250,000, today it costs only €8.
 The price has fallen sharply but is still too high.

 The livestock industry is using lobbyists to exert pressure on politicians to stop this innovation.

 At the moment, it is only possible to buy this meat in certain places, such as Israel and Singapore, because it is produced there.

-We have decided to submit to the European Commission a proposal consisting of two points:
+We have submitted to the European Commission a proposal consisting of two points: